MS Achille Lauro: Journey to Java

 During 1957, the English diplomat, author and diarist Harold Nicolson and his wife, the author and poet Vita Sackville-West, toured the Far East for two months aboard Willem Ruys.
-The voyage is documented in Journey to Java, his published journal of the trip, which provides a detailed account of first class travel on the vessel in the 1950s.
+The voyage is documented in Journey to Java, his published journal of the trip, which provides a detailed account of first class travel on the vessel in the 1950s interlarded with rambling literary reflections.

 Later years

 After repairs, Royal Rotterdam Lloyd decided to release Willem Ruys on the North Atlantic run.
 First, she was placed on the New York service, and later Canada was included.

 In 1958, the Royal Rotterdamsche Lloyd and the Netherland Line signed a co-operative agreement to create a round-the-world passenger service.
 The joint fleet would sail under the banner of "The Royal Dutch Mail Ships".
 Together with Oranje and Johan van Oldenbarneveldt, Willem Ruys underwent an extensive refit to prepare her for this new service.
 She made two charter trips to Montreal for the Europa-Canada service.
 Then, from 20 September 1958, until 25 February 1959, she underwent a major facelift at the Wilton-Fijenoord shipyard in Amsterdam, turning her from a passenger liner into a cruise ship.
 Her original four class distinctions became First and Tourist Class.
 A hundred new cabins were installed and air-conditioning was extended throughout all accommodations.
 The Javanese crew members were replaced by Europeans, who required upgraded crew accommodation.
 Externally, she was fitted with a new glazing in Tourist Class Wintergarden, her forward funnel was heightened and stabilizers were fitted.
 Willem Ruys was now able to accommodate 275 first class and 770 tourist class passengers, although there were many interchangeable cabins which had additional berths fitted, which could increase the maximum passenger number to 1167.
 Her new specifications would see her tonnage increase from 21,119 to 23,114 gross register ton.

 On 7 March 1959, Willem Ruys went off on her new world service to Australia and New Zealand.
 She departed from Rotterdam, sailing via Southampton, the Mediterranean, the Suez Canal, Fremantle, Melbourne, Sydney, New Zealand, returning via the Panama Canal.
 The Royal Dutch Mail Ships (Willem Ruys, Johan van Oldenbarnevelt and Oranje) became a popular alternative to the British liners.

 At the end of 1964, due to a strong drop in passenger numbers, Willem Ruys was laid up in Rotterdam and put up for sale.